microsoft/terminal/doc/user-docs/index.md

 #TODO

+## Using cut and paste in the Terminal window

+#TODO  For Powershell and Bash (and cmd.exe?)

+## Add a "Open Windows Terminal Here" to File Explorer

+#TODO

 ## Configuring Windows Terminal

 At the time of writing all Windows Terminal settings are managed via a Json file.